JunshengZhu666/Applied-Machine-Learning/README.md

 =======================================================
 =======================================================
-# An introduction to Statitical Learning with Application in R (1 eidition) (Exercise done with R)
+# An introduction to Statitical Learning with Application in R (1 edition) (Exercise done with R)

 1, The Book